Heptazhou/SDSS-SpecViewer/README.md

 You **must** have the proper SDSS-V Proprietary Data username and password in the `authentication.txt` (created upon first run) to use this tool, the program will prompt you to input required authentication if the file does not exist yet.
 The code will immediately check the authentication upon start up.

 ### Dependencies
 Please install the following Python packages to use this tool.
+See the end of this file for a list of package versions with which SpecViewer is confirmed to work.
 - dash
 - plotly
 - astropy